Integrated Resource Plan: History

+IRP 2023

+In December 2023, Cabinet approved the draft Integrated Resource Plan 2023.
+IRP 2023 takes into account two time horizons, 2030 and 2050.
+The plan includes significantly altered metrics that forecast a change in the electricity demand projection for the period 2030-2050; some of which are the cost of implementing new power generation technologies, shutting down of coal plants after 2035 and Eskom's forecasted energy availability factor.

+The present-to-2030 horizon is based on how far along current REIPPPP projects are in bringing electricity onto the grid.

+The 2031-2050 horizon focuses on implementing different types of stable and sustainable energy supply, and carbon capture.

+Implementation

-As of IRP 2019, 6 422 MW have been procured by the Renewable Energy Independent Power Producer Procurement Programme, of which 3 876 MW are in use on the country's electrical grid.
+As of IRP 2019, 9910.37 MW have been procured by the Renewable Energy Independent Power Producer Procurement Programme and are in use on the country's electrical grid.

 The following capacity has been commissioned as part of Eskom's build programme: 1 332 MW at Ingula Pumped Storage Scheme, 1 588 MW at Medupi, 800 MW at Kusile, and 100 MW at Sere Wind Farm.
 In total, 18 000 MW have been resourced as additional capacity.